AlexGustafsson/irc-ruski-bot/README.md

 The image is stateless and based on Alpine and is roughly 110MB in size.
 While running, the container usually uses 0.10% of the CPU and roughly 40MB of RAM.
 During load it uses about 15% CPU and while starting about 50% on a single core and an unchanged amout of RAM.

-To prevent any unforseen events, one can therefore limit the container's resources by using the flags `--cpus=0.2` (based on four CPUs) and `--memory=50MB` which should both leave some head room.
+To prevent any unforseen events, one can therefore limit the container's resources by using the flags `--cpus=0.2` and `--memory=50MB` which should both leave some head room.
 Note that the lower CPU count will cause somewhat slower startups.

 #### Invoking via IRC